sqmk/huejay/README.md

   });
 ```

-The following `Group` object attributes and state are configurable:
+The following `Group` object attributes and action are configurable:
 - `name`
 - `lightIds`
 - `on`